AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/request-access.md

 filename: request-access
 product-area: projects
 navigation-topic: grant-and-request-access-to-objects
-title: Request access to objects in Adobe Workfront
+title: Request access to objects
 description: Your visibility to objects in Adobe Workfront depends on your access to that type of object as well as your permissions on an individual object.
 ---

-# Request access to objects in Adobe Workfront
+# Request access to objects

 Your visibility to objects in&nbsp;Adobe Workfront depends on your access to that type of object as well as your permissions on an individual object.

 >[!NOTE]
 >
->```This article describes how you can request permissions to all objects except for plans in the``` Adobe Workfront Scenario Planner. ```For information about requesting access to plans, see``` [Request access to a plan in the Adobe Workfront Scenario Planner](../../scenario-planner/request-access-to-plan.md).
+>```This article describes how you can request permissions to all objects except for plans in the``` Adobe Workfront Scenario Planner. ```For information about requesting access to plans, see``` [Request access to a plan in the Scenario Planner](../../scenario-planner/request-access-to-plan.md).
 This requires an additional license.

 Your Workfront administrator configures your access to a type of object in your access level.&nbsp;For more information, see [How access levels and permissions work together](../../administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md).